Brhsoftco/2020DigitalStudyGuide/README.md

 * **Symmetric Key Ciphers**

-	<ol>- DES: A 64 bit block cipher that uses a 56-bit key.</ol>
+	<ol>- DES: A 64 bit block cipher (4x4 block matrix) that uses a 56-bit key.</ol>
 	<ol>- Triple DES (3DES): Uses three separate 56 bit encryption keys.
 The message is encrypted using one key, encrypted again using a second key and further 	encrypted by using either a first or third key.</ol>
-	<ol>- AES: A variant of [the] Rijndael [block cipher], with a fixed block size of 128 bits, and a key size of 128, 192, or 256 bits. - ("Advanced Encryption 	Standard", 2020)</ol>
+	<ol>- AES: A variant of [the] Rijndael [block cipher], with a fixed block size of 128 bits, and a key size of 128bits (10 rounds), 192bits (12 rounds) or 256 bits (14 rounds).
+The security of AES owes to its key derivation and round key structure; after each round, the block matrix is shuffled and the next round key is generated, which in turn encrypts the next round and so on. ("Advanced Encryption Standard", 2020)</ol>
 	<ol>- Twofish: A symmetric block cipher which operates on 128 bit blocks and employs 16 rounds with key lengths up to 256 bits.</ol>
 	<ol>- Blowfish: A symmetric block cipher which operates on 64 bit blocks and employs 16 rounds with key lengths up to 448 bits and uses large key-dependant 	S-boxes [S-box: "<i>a basic component of symmetric key algorithms which performs substitution"</i> - ("S-box", 2020)].</ol>
 	</li> <br>

 **Asymmetric Key Encryption**

 Asymmetric key encryption, also known as an asymmetric algorithm, is a type of encryption that uses two separate keys, with one being used to encrypt and the other to decrypt data.
 The key pair being referenced as a public key and private key.
 The public key is used to send the message and the private key being the one to decrypt said message.
-Some advantages to using asymmetric key encryption include its encryption extended functionality and its scalability for larger projects with its main disadvantage being the speed of the algorithm. <br>
+Some advantages to using asymmetric key encryption include its flexible design model and its scalability for larger projects, with its main disadvantage being the speed of the algorithm and the complex nature of many implementations (e.g. SSL).<br>

 * **Asymmetric Key Ciphers**
 	<ol>- RSA: <i>"In RSA, the public key is generated by multiplying two large prime numbers p and q together, and the private key is generated through a different process involving p and q.
 A user can then distribute his public key pq, and anyone wishing to send the user a message would encrypt their message using the public key...
 When the user receives the encrypted message, they decrypt it using the private key and can read the original text."</i> - (Katz et al., 2020)</ol>